A Eulogy for my Grandfather

 “Hello Dolly!”
 He would say when he saw me, “tell me some good news.”

 It wasn’t just me.
-He brightened everyone’s day, no matter the place or time.
+He brightened everyone’s day, no matter the place or person.
 He was universally loved, to the point where his caretakers and nurses sobbed when they heard the news of his passing.
 Throughout his life, he comported himself with dignity and a strength that you knew you never wanted to test.

 He is the only man I’ve ever met who could make an ascot seem normal.